Richmond Dog Bite Lawyer, Injury Attorney

 - Report the incident to the proper authorities as soon as possible.
 If you are injured you should call the police so they can get you the proper medical care you may need.
 It is also a good idea to report the incident to Richmond Animal Control (804-646-5573) so that they can conduct an investigation.
 Animal control will also need to quarantine the animal to observe for signs of rabies.

 - Contact an experienced dog bite lawyer to help you get the best settlement possible.
+We've been helping dog attack victims for years and have a deep understanding of the law.
+Contact us to discuss your situation.

 Settlements and Compensation